binhtran432k/cv/MORE.md

 ## Did the candidate have experience with Product company/Startup environment in the past?

 I do not have direct product company/startup experience, but I am a quick learner, able to work independently, and passionate about technology.
 I am confident I can contribute to the team's success.

+## Full letter

+Dear Hiring Manager,

+As an enthusiastic self-taught full-stack developer with three years of experience, I am eager to apply my skills and contribute to meaningful projects at your company.
+While I may lack formal experience, I am confident in my ability to learn quickly, adapt to new challenges, and deliver high-quality results.

+My expertise encompasses a wide range of technologies, including HTML, CSS, JavaScript, React, Node.js, MySQL, MongoDB, Python, Java, and C#, enabling me to craft dynamic and responsive web applications from scratch.
+I am always eager to expand my knowledge and refine my skills, keeping pace with the ever-evolving IT landscape.

+I understand that remote work arrangements often involve a lower salary or even no salary at all.
+At this stage of my career, I am primarily seeking an opportunity to gain valuable experience, collaborate with experienced professionals, and contribute to real-world projects.
+I believe that this approach will allow me to showcase my capabilities, learn from your team, and grow as a developer.

+I am eager to learn more about your company's projects and how my skills can benefit your team.
+I am confident that my dedication, passion, and willingness to learn will make me an asset to your organization.
+I am available for an immediate start and can work flexible hours to accommodate your team's schedule.

+Thank you for considering my application.
+I look forward to the opportunity to discuss my qualifications in more detail and learn more about your company's requirements.

+Sincerely,

+Binh Duc Tran

+## Mini letter

+Dear Hiring Manager,

+Passionate self-taught full-stack developer with 3 years of experience seeking remote position at your company.
+Expertise in HTML, CSS, JavaScript, React, Node.js, MySQL, MongoDB, Python, Java, and C#.
+Quick learner, highly motivated, eager to expand knowledge.
+Willing to work for zero salary to gain experience.

+I am eager to learn about your company's projects and how my skills can benefit your team.
+Thank you for considering my application.

+Sincerely,

+Binh Duc Tran